 - 1. Transportation: preservice teachers are responsible for transportation to and from their assigned school and for making any personal and family arrangements to permit the fulfillment of all practicum expectations, including those related to morning arrivals at school and leaving times in the afternoon. - 2.
 Confidentiality: preservice teachers will have access to personal information about the students in the classroom, for example their learning abilities, behaviours, and home life.
 Often this confidential information is shared by the school to understand the children's contexts and to plan/act/respond accordingly.
 It is extremely important to observe confidentiality rules at all times (Consult the NSTU Code of Ethics).
 Similarly, aspects of preservice teacher and associate teacher relationships must be kept strictly confidential. - 3.
 Substitute teaching while a preservice teacher: substitute teaching implies that the associate teacher is away from the school.
 In Nova Scotia, and in many other Canadian teaching jurisdictions, all substitute teachers in the public-school system must have a valid teacher's license.
 Preservice teachers may not act as substitute teachers in any classroom in their practicum schools.
 They will have full MSVU support in declining such offers.
 Please note that if this policy changes at any point throughout the academic year, schools and pre-service teachers will be notified directly. - 4.
 Insufficient Progress: if, during the practicum, the preservice teacher is not showing expected professional growth, the Additional Support process must be followed. - 5.
 Behaviour: if, at any time throughout the practicum, the preservice teacher's behaviour is unprofessional, inappropriate, potentially harmful or offensive to individuals within the setting, or disruptive to the functioning of the setting, the preservice teacher may be suspended.
 Consultation with the university advisor, associate teacher, and school administration must be sought.
 Final decisions on permitting reentry are made on a case-by-case basis and follow consultations between the assigned course instructor, the Director of Teacher Education, and the appropriate educational partner personnel. - 6.
-Extensions of Practice: if required, extensions are offered when preservice teachers are unable to complete the practicum as a result of illness or for other exceptional reasons.
-Extensions and continuance within the same practicum setting are always subject to availability and cannot be guaranteed.
-When a new placement becomes necessary, the extension period will necessitate additional time for the preservice teacher to adjust to the new setting and establish relationships within the school before progressing toward achieving practicum expectations.
-The preservice teachers must be open to the extended practicum experience when it can be arranged and may be asked to complete particular requirements or to demonstrate specific competencies before another placement is finalized. - 7.
-Assessment of the Practicum Experience: preservice teachers are assessed using the following rating scale: Developing as Expected (DAE) and Needs Further Development (NFD).
-The associate teacher's and the university advisor's final recommendations inform the awarding of the final grade.
+Special note regarding attendance: Please be advised that due to the limited number of practicum days available in the current program schedule, it is essential that you attend all scheduled practicum days.
+Missing Practicum days for any reason may result in the missed days being made up in September of the following academic year at the discretion of the Director of Teacher Education and will involve registering for a course in the Fall semester.
+Please note that this will result in a delay in your convocation, certification/licensing process, and your ability to enter the job market in the Fall following the official end of the program.